hamxiaoz/10x-developer/javascript.md

   setTimeout(() => console.log('s2: ', timer.s2), 3100); // 0 (this is the invoking scope)
   ```

-- in event handler, it's bind to invoking target.
+- in event handler, `this` is bind to invoking target.
+(NOTE if you define event handler using arrow function then it's bind to window)

 Reference: